skip to content

 The Sniper will teleport to one of the four corner perches (with a Zip Line) and gain a defiance bar.

-If her bar is broken in time, she will be Exposed and the teleporter on her perch will activated, allowing the group to return to the main platform without gliding.
+If her bar is broken in time, she will be and the teleporter on her perch will activated, allowing the group to return to the main platform without gliding.
 If her bar is not broken in time, she will fire a laser that will instantly defeat all in the line of fire.
 This laser cannot be reflected or blocked.

 She will also spawn a single Green on a random player when she teleports up for this mechanic.